 A large Sèvres (Napoleon III) porcelain pâte d’application lavender-grey ground vase, 1857.
 Sold for $32,500 on 8 April 2021 at Christie’s Online

 Innovation at Sèvres continued throughout the 19th and 20th centuries, and the factory is still innovating today.

 Where to see large collections of Sèvres porcelain

-One of the best places to see early Vincennes and Sèvres porcelain is in London at The Wallace Collection, where you can view many fine examples of 18th-century soft-paste porcelain, including four ice-cream coolers from the Catherine the Great service.
+One of the best places to see early Vincennes and Sèvres pieces is at the Wallace Collection in London, where you can view many fine examples of 18th-century soft-paste porcelain, including four ice-cream coolers from the Catherine the Great service.

-A short train ride away from Paris is the Sèvres factory museum ‘Cité de la Céramique’, which holds beautiful examples of factory production from the 18th century to the present day.
+A short train ride from Paris is the Sèvres factory museum, the ‘Cité de la Céramique’, which houses beautiful examples of factory production from the 18th century to the present day.

 How to start a collection

-Small 18th-century tea wares can be a good and relatively inexpensive way to start a collection.
-Be sure to watch out for restorations, later decoration and re-gilding.
-However, if you are looking for a starter piece, later decoration and restored porcelain carries a lower price tag, and can be fascinating to study as well as being a great place to start.
+Small 18th-century tea wares can be a good and relatively inexpensive way to begin a collection, but be sure to watch out for restorations, later decoration and re-gilding.
+On the other hand, pieces that have been restored or decorated later carry a lower price tag, and can be fascinating to study as well as being a great place to start.